quetzalliwrites/6-Figure-Tech-Writer-Resource-Hub/interview-prep/question-and-answer-strategies.md

 _To stay organized, I use project management tools like Jira, GitHub Boards, and Trello, where I break down tasks into smaller subtasks.
 I also practice time-blocking to dedicate focused time to each project.
 For example, when I had to document AsyncAPI's major v3 release and create onboarding guides simultaneously, I identified the most time-sensitive tasks.
 I tackled those first while setting realistic expectations with stakeholders.
 My approach helped me meet all deadlines without compromising quality._

 ---

+### 🐱 **Question 3**: `"What are you building?"`

+### 😈 **What the question ACTUALLY means**:
+When interviewers ask this, they want to understand:
+- **What you're actively working on**: Could be a coding project, a new content initiative, a knowledge base, or a documentation improvement.
+- **How you approach creating value**: Are you building things that help solve problems, improve processes, or educate users?
+- **Your passion and initiative**: They want to see if you're actively involved in creating things beyond your day-to-day tasks.

+### 🛠️ **Answer strategy**:
+1. **Broaden the definition of "building"**:
+   - Recognize that "building" isn't limited to code or automation scripts.
+It can also mean developing content resources, implementing new processes, or creating educational materials.

+2. **Talk about a relevant project**:
+   - Share what you're actively building, even if it's not a code-heavy project.
+It could be a knowledge base, a style guide, or a documentation framework.
+   - Explain why you decided to work on it and the value it brings.

+3. **Emphasize problem-solving and value creation**:
+   - Highlight how what you're building addresses a specific need, solves a problem, or adds value to the organization or the community.

+4. **Connect it to the role**:
+   - Relate the project you're building to the skills or responsibilities required for the position you're applying for.
+This demonstrates alignment between your work and the job's needs.

+### 🧠 **Sample answer**:
+_When people think of 'building,' they often picture software projects or code, but building also means creating valuable resources or improving workflows.
+I’m currently building a knowledge base and resource hub for tech writers called the '6-Figure Tech Writer Resource Hub.'
+It’s a collection of educational materials, templates, and code examples aimed at helping tech writers elevate their skills and careers._

+_The idea came from my own experience—realizing that tech writers often lack structured resources to grow quickly.
+This hub helps writers improve their documentation skills and teaches them how to navigate the current job market.
+I’m passionate about it because it combines my love for writing with my desire to empower others in the tech field._

+_I see this as directly relevant to the role here, where a big part of the job is building resources and documentation that help customers and developers succeed._

+---